 13. Recruit volunteers

 Event volunteers are the perfect solution to help you increase manpower and stay within budget.
-Of course, recruiting and training volunteers does take some effort, but with the right strategy, it’s effort that will pay off.
+Of course, recruiting and training volunteers does take some effort, but, with the right strategy, it’s effort that will pay off.

-14. Improve productivity with free tools
+14. Perform at your best with free tools

 15. Streamline operations to improve efficiency